SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction.md

 ### Standard out-of-place implementation

-Here we create a function to compute the production matrix with return type `Matrix{Float64}`.
+Here we create a function to compute the production matrix with return type `Matrix{Float64}` and a second function for the destruction vector with return type `Vector{Float64}`.

 ```@example stratreac
 using PositiveIntegrators # load PDSProblem